 If I can write a bot that accesses a service using my credentials and make it available to others, I may be effectively granting them the same access to that service that I have.
 Not everyone will be comfortable with that.
 Policies can mitigate this - if bot builders heed them.

-The Bigger Issue to Think
+A Bigger Issue to Think About